Augustana (album)

 The album's lead single, "Steal Your Heart", was planned for a radio release on February 14 in order to coincide with Valentine's Day, but was released early on February 8 via AOL Music.

 American Songwriter's review states the album "is full of strong, if not extraordinary material, which is sure to leave an indelible impression."

 Track listing

-All songs written and composed by Daniel Layus; additional music compositions are in parenthesis.
-The album was voted #1 for 2011 on Alternative Addiction with over 21,000 votes.